Meridian Credit Union

 Meridian Credit Union Ltd. is a Canadian credit union.
-It was formed on 1 April 2005 through the merger of Niagara Credit Union and HEPCOE Credit Union.
+It was formed on 1 April 2005 through the merger of Niagara Credit Union and HEPCOE (Hydro Electric Power Commission of Ontario Employees) Credit Union.
 It is insured by the Financial Services Regulatory Authority of Ontario.

 History

-Meridian is the third largest credit union in Canada, and the largest credit union in Ontario, with more than 365,000 members with total assets under administration of over $28.5 billion.
-Meridian offers banking, wealth management, credit products and services through 89 branches, and fifteen Commercial Business Centres.
+Meridian is the second largest credit union in Canada, and the largest credit union in Ontario, with more than 378,000 members with total assets under administration of over $28.5 billion.
+Meridian offers banking, wealth management, credit products and services through 88 branches, and fifteen Commercial Business Centres.